Lzystrike/webServer/README.md

 ## install
 ```
-npm install webServer
+npm install webserver-noja
 ```

-## how to user
+## how to use

 ```
 webServer # set current directory as root directory of a static web server